byakugan-1/byakugan.io/_posts/2025-10-16-monero-node-systemd-guide.md

 # Tor: be forgiving to connecting wallets
 disable-rpc-ban=1
 ```
-> Ensure paths and ports match your directories and firewall rules; uncomment public-node or tx-proxy if you intend to use them.
+> Ensure paths and ports match your directories and firewall rules
 {: .prompt-info }

 ## Run monerod via systemd